 Rice.
 40. Protein synthesis.

-A- binding of aminoacyl - tRNA;
+A- binding aminoacyl - tRNA;

-V- displacement of the ribosome by one codon.
+IN- movement of the ribosome by one codon.

 leaves the ribosome and acquires the structure characteristic of this protein.